susmatthew/robotron-curses/README.md

 ### Roguebotron 2004
+A Robotron 2084 clone using ncurses and C, called Roguebotron because ASCII and funny-sounding.
+You still get dudes every 25k points, but once they're gone you're permadead until you start a new game.

-An attempt at a Robotron 2084 clone using ncurses and C, leveraging other good works from Github.
+Leveraging other good works from Github.
 The first iteration is for Linux.

 ### How to play?